 West Ham were the visitors to the Madjeski Stadium and quickly found themselves overwhelmed by the dominant hosts, Reading racing into a two-goal lead in the opening 15 minutes through Brynjar Gunnarsson and Stephen Hunt.

-It was four before half-time as an Anton Ferdinand own goal and Kevin Doyle added to the Hammers’ embarrassment, second half goals from Leroy Lita and Doyle seeing the east Londoners hit for six.
+It was four before half-time as an Anton Ferdinand own goal and Kevin Doyle added to the Hammers’ embarrassment, before second half goals from Leroy Lita and Doyle saw the east Londoners hit for six.

 The emphatic scoreline was the highlight of a fine season for Coppell’s men, who defied pre-season expectations to finish a respectable eighth in the division.

 Newcastle’s clash with Burnley in 2015 may have lacked quality but it certainly made up for that in terms of entertainment, the relegation-threatened and injury-hit Clarets equalising three times in a thrilling draw at St James’ Park.

 The home side – under the management of interim boss John Carver – took an early lead through Steven Taylor’s header, only to hand Burnley an embarrassing equaliser just minutes later as Paul Dummett comically headed past his own goalkeeper.